 Holistic practitioners go one step further: they suggest one of the main reasons we experience acid-reflux is that our stomachs are generally LOW on acid (from a continuous stressful diet of irritating food).
 The stomach gets used to this and creates a smaller buffer against the acids so that when the stomach is finally shocked into secreting more by obvious irritants like alcohol and caffeine, then the system is overwhelmed.

-My Own Story (Diana)
+My Own Story

-For most of life I had very strong acid reflux.
+For most of my life, I had very strong acid reflux.
 It started in my teens when the doctor gave me a yellow pill to take.
 Later I discovered that it was important to watch what I ate.
 Most of what is on the list of ‘Foods to Avoid’ is what I naturally avoided.

 The problem is I had no idea what was creating this problem so it continued to worsen to the point of being in extreme pain from almost everything I ate.
 Many nights saw me propped up with pillows as I was unable to lay down.

 One night the pain was so intense it resonated throughout my whole digestive system from the appendix area to my heart.
 The fear was that I was either having an appendicitis attack or a heart attack so we called the doctor who came to my bedside in the middle of the night.
-Fortunately it was neither.
+Fortunately, it was neither.

 The way I dealt with this was to limit all foods that caused any intense pain after eating it.

 That meant there were only twelve foods that were possible.
 Even worse than that – those twelve foods did not all work every day.

 Finally, I went to a clinic for six weeks doing a major detox and slowly introducing foods back in.
 I left the clinic able to eat 12 foods every day without any problem ever!!!
 That was a breakthrough.